Aim of the NZ ETS

 For how the NZ ETS fits within the wider climate change work programme see New Zealand’s climate change work programme.

-Public consultation is currently taking place on improvements that will strengthen the NZ ETS framework so that it is a credible and well-functioning scheme that helps us meet our climate change targets.
+See proposed improvements to strengthen the NZ ETS framework so that it is a credible and well-functioning scheme that helps us meet our climate change targets.

 How the NZ ETS works